 The dynamin family of proteins contains unique GTPases involved in membrane fission and fusion events throughout the cell.
-Dynamin is necessary for internalizing essential nutrients, is tightly coupled to cell signalling events, and has been linked to neuropathies and myopathies.
-As a vesicle invaginates, dynamin forms a spiral around the neck of the vesicle generating dynamin-lipid tubes that constrict and twist upon GTP hydrolysis, causing the vesicle neck to break (play video on the left).
-The ability of dynamin to constrict mechanically the underlying lipid bilayer makes it unique among GTPases as a mechano-chemical enzyme.
-However, the mechano-chemical processes governing the operation of dynamins at the molecular level are still under debate.
+Dynamin is necessary for internalizing essential nutrients, is tightly coupled to cell signaling events, and has been linked to neuropathies and myopathies.
+As a vesicle invaginates, dynamin forms a spiral around the neck of the vesicle generating dynamin-lipid tubes that constrict and twist upon GTP hydrolysis, causing the vesicle neck to break (play video on top).
+The ability of dynamin to constrict mechanically the underlying lipid bilayer makes it unique among GTPases as a mechanochemical enzyme.
+However, the mechano-chemical processes governing the operation of dynamin at the molecular level are still under debate.

-In collaboration with the laboratory of Prof. Vadim Frolov we are using optical tweezers to developed an assay to measure the real-time activities of Dynamin 1 and Dynamin 2 proteins as they constrict single membrane nanotubes.
-These experiements will allow us to determine the effect of GTP analogues on their reactions and will therefreo, shed light into the mechanical operation of these enzymes.
+In collaboration with the laboratory of Prof. Vadim Frolov, we are using optical tweezers to measure the real-time activities of Dynamin 1 and Dynamin 2 proteins as they constrict single membrane nanotubes, in order to decipher the mechano-chemical events ruling out the operation of these enzymes.